GreenswayAB/BIRDS/README.md

 ### Overview of main components

-You can find an overview of the `BIRDS` main components and functions, organised as workflows [here](./vignettes/BIRDs.png) and [here](./vignettes/BIRDsDecision.png).
+You can find an overview of the `BIRDS` main components and functions, organised as workflows [here](https://github.com/Greensway/BIRDS/vignettes/BIRDs.png) and [here](https://github.com/Greensway/BIRDS/vignettes/BIRDsDecision.png).

 ### Example

-The [Intro to BIRDS](https://greensway.github.io/BIRDS/articles/intro_to_BIRDS.html) vignette provides a useful walkthrough the package tools using an example data set.
+The [Intro to BIRDS](https://greensway.github.io/BIRDS/articles/BIRDS.html) vignette provides a useful walk through the package tools using an example data set.

 #### Technical note